umyemri/notes/fit.md

 ## current program
 * MWF@5:30AM: SL 5x5 - Barbell only motions
 * S-F@7:00PM: OMAD (keto) - fish, nuts, asparagus, burssel sprouts, avocado, cheese, coffee
   * no beer, wine is fine.
+  * cheat when you feel like, but don't make a habit of it.

 ## str goals
 * squat: 315lbs 5x5